davestewart/javascript-state-machine/docs/config/handlers.md

 function (event, fsm, ...rest) { ... }
 ```

-All handlers are passed first a specific event that describes the lifecycle hook, then a reference to the owning StateMachine, then any optional parameters that may have been passed.
+All handlers are passed first the specific `Event` instance describes the lifecycle hook, then a reference to the owning `StateMachine` then any optional parameters that may have been passed for some cases.

 Inside the event handler you are free to call whatever code you like, using `this` to refer to the configured scope.